Russian finance minister warns on spending as crisis deepens

 Russia's 2015 budget was based on an oil price of $100 a barrel but prices are now close to six-year lows at just above $46 a barrel.

-"Regardless of having already curbed 2015 spending, we will ask parliament to cut by 10 percent all expenditure apart from defense spending," Siluanov added.
+"Regardless of having already curbed 2015 spending, we will ask parliament to cut by 10 percent all expenditure apart from defence spending," Siluanov added.

 He said Russia needed to husband its reserves to overcome difficulties as the price of oil looked set to continue at low levels.
 The rouble, which fell about 40 percent against the dollar in 2014, has also continued its decline this year.

-"We think that with the (average) oil price at $50 per barrel (in 2015) ... we will lose some 3 trillion rubles in revenues," he said.
+"We think that with the (average) oil price at $50 per barrel (in 2015) ... we will lose some 3 trillion roubles in revenues," he said.

-Siluanov said the Reserve Fund, a rainy day fund of around $90 billion to cover budget holes, would be increased by 370 billion rubles ($5.60 billion) from last year's savings, but Russia would need to spend more than 500 billion rubles from it in 2015 to cover the budget gap.
+Siluanov said the Reserve Fund, a rainy day fund of around $90 billion to cover budget holes, would be increased by 370 billion roubles ($5.60 billion) from last year's savings, but Russia would need to spend more than 500 billion roubles from it in 2015 to cover the budget gap.

 The 500 billion, currently invested in foreign currency assets, would be converted gradually on the forex market.